connordelacruz/webdriver-test-tools/docs/example/example-project/README.md

 ### Test Project Root Contents

-`README.md` is a template readme file with similar content to this documentation. `setup.py` is a python package setup file that allows the new test suite to be installed as a pip package.
+`setup.py` is a python package setup file that allows the new test suite to be installed as a pip package.

 ### Test Package Contents